huntdatacenter/docs/docs/data-transfers/external-kista.md

   :::

-#### Send public SSH key to HUNT Cloud
+#### Share public SSH key with HUNT Cloud

-After generating the SSH key pair, please send the public key to us on ([email](/contact)).
-The public key is used for encryption only and can be sent in clear text.
+After generating the SSH key pair, please share the public key with us via [email](/contact).
+The public key is safe to share and can be sent in clear text.

 ### SFTP client